jasongaylord/JasonGaylord.com/_posts/2013/2013-05-07-professional-aspnet-45-in-csharp-and-vb.md

 On May 3rd, [Wrox Press](http://jasong.us/16Tpd4h) released [Professional ASP.NET 4.5 in C# and VB](https://amzn.to/2AenHR1).
 I co-authored this book with two Microsoft employees [Pranav Rastogi](http://jasong.us/16Tw4ut) and [Scott Hanselman](http://jasong.us/16TxXXY) as well as two Microsoft MVPs [Christian Wenz](http://jasong.us/16TwAsg) and [Todd Miranda](http://jasong.us/16TxYLz).
 The book is packed with the most current information about ASP.NET 4.5.
 It is also the only book I am aware of that explains One ASP.NET.
 The foreword for this book is written by [Scott Hunter](http://jasong.us/16Tx9lR) of the ASP.NET team.

 There are ten parts, 35 chapters, 7 appendixes, and nearly 1500 pages in this book.
-Here’s the table of contents for the book:
+Here's the table of contents for the book:

 - Part 1: ASP.NET Fundamentals
   - Chapter 1: One ASP.NET